 The bill’s health rules will affect “every individual in the United States” (445, 454, 479).
 Your medical treatments will be tracked electronically by

-.
+a federal system.
 Having electronic medical records at your fingertips, easily

 transferred to a hospital, is beneficial.
 It will help avoid duplicate tests and errors.